michaeldll/midas-experiment/README.md

 # hunter-gatherer boilerplate

-As barebones as I want to go.
+As barebones I'm willing to go.
 You probably don't want to use this.

 Featuring: